-The global minimally invasive gastrointestinal surgical systems market was valued at USD 5.42 billion in 2021 and is projected to reach USD 9.92 billion by 2030, registering a CAGR of 6.95% from 2022 to 2030.
+The global minimally invasive gastrointestinal surgical systems market size was valued at USD 5.42 billion in 2021 and is projected to reach USD 9.92 billion by 2030, registering a CAGR of 6.95% from 2022 to 2030.

 Through a relatively small incision, minimally invasive neurosurgery is typically utilised to treat disorders that can manifest in a variety of regions of the brain, spinal cord, or skull base.
 This type of surgery is known as "keyhole surgery."
 Conventional surgical treatments are losing ground to their minimally invasive counterparts in terms of popularity.
 This is due to the fact that minimally invasive procedures require less time for recovery, cause a lower degree of trauma, and require shorter hospital stays.
 The rise in the benefits of minimally invasive surgeries over traditional open surgeries is a vital factor in the acceleration of market growth.
 In addition, the rise in the growth of minimally-invasive surgery devices, the rise in the growth of healthcare expenditures, and the rise in the growth of healthcare outcomes are the major factors among other factors that are driving the market for minimally invasive gastrointestinal surgical systems.
 In addition, an increase in public-private initiatives to support research activities on minimally invasive surgical instruments and an increase in the research and development activities in the market will further create new opportunities for the market for minimally invasive gastrointestinal surgical systems during the forecasted period of 2022-2030.
 These factors are expected to have a positive impact on the market.